UNINETTSigma2/documentation/storage/storagesystems.md

 * set to the `$HOME` variable
 * The total size of /nird/home is 0.5PB and a quota per user is set to 20GB and 100000 files.
+  * To see disk usage and quota information for your user, use the `dusage` command.
 * The home directory should be used for storing tools, scripts, application sources or other relevant data which must have a backup.
 * backed up with daily snapshots for the last 7 days and weekly snapshots for